 “I’ve come so far”

-Grant is using our enabling service to build confidence and overcome anxiety – helping him to pursue his passion for horses.
+Grant is using our Enabling Services to build confidence and overcome anxiety – helping him to pursue a career with horses.

 When Grant started working with our enabling team he had been living with anxiety and agoraphobia, which had left him housebound for five years.
 Grant has Asperger syndrome which is an autism spectrum condition and affects how people perceive the world and interact with others.

 He worked with our support worker to gradually build-up confidence in being outside.
 Grant explains: “There had been various things that triggered my agoraphobia.
 I think one of them may have been being badly bullied at school.
 I bottled everything up.
 And the second thing was that I used to believe stuff that people said would happen which made me worry and become panicked and then I would have all these panic attacks.